 Case Western Reserve University also has one of the best engineering management degree programs.
 This challenging program actually consists of a double major where students complete a management and business major along with general engineering.
 It’s one of the best engineering management degrees because it allows students to study multiple areas of interest.
-While steeping students in engineering concepts, it also allows them to explore a non technical interest such as history, business, art or psychology.
-Is multidisciplinary approach help students become more well-rounded citizens.
+While steeping students in engineering concepts, it also allows them to explore a non-technical interest such as history, business, art, or psychology.
+This multidisciplinary approach helps students become more well-rounded citizens.

 Case Western Reserve University aims to create a supportive environment for students.
 It encourages every learner to become involved in the school’s culture of achievement.
 Faculty and staff members make themselves available to students who want to pursue new experiences in the field.
 Advisors help students choose their major end minor, if applicable, to match their career and educational aspirations.

 What We Like: This highly competitive school accepts just 27% of students who apply.
 However, financial aid is available to 89% of those who study here.

 11. Johns Hopkins University

 As one of the country’s best engineering management degree programs, the general engineering program at Johns Hopkins University is also set up with a double major in management and business in mind.
 What qualities contribute to including this school in the list of the best engineering management degrees?
 The BA in general engineering help students learn fundamental engineering principles such as innovations, new technologies and engineering research.
 The program attracts students who want to learn about engineering without sacrificing a liberal arts education.
 It’s a great alternative for students seeking a background in technology and engineering who may not become engineers in their professional life.
 Many graduates go on to study architecture, law, business and medicine.
 It’s also a useful major for learners who want to work in jobs that require a good understanding of technology and engineering.
 This could include public policy, intellectual property law and patent law.